 Response:

-More recent studies were added and replaced the old ones.
+More recent studies were added to replace the old ones.

 Some of the studies mentioned below were added to the article.
-The article by McFarlane does not seem suitable to this report since it covers mainly the importance of checklist prior to surgery.
+The article by McFarlane does not seem suitable to this report since it mainly covers the importance of checklists prior to surgery.
 This method is widely used in hospitals in the perioperative period.
-Our report aimed to intervene in a phase that standardized tool is not common.
-Festila, M.S. & Muller S.D.
+Our report aimed to intervene in a phase where a standardized tool is not common.
+The following references have been added: Festila, M.S. & Muller S.D.
 (2021).
 Information handoffs in critical care and their implications for information quality: A socio-technical network approach.
 Journal of Biomedical Informatics (122:103914), Oct Gogan, J. L., Baxter, R. J., Boss, S. R., & Chircu, A. M. (2013).
 Handoff processes, information quality and patient safety: A trans-disciplinary literature review.
 Business Process Management Journal, 19(1), 70–94.
 McFarlane A. (2018).
 The impact of standardized perioperative handover protocols.
 Journal of Perioperative Practice (28:10).
 Morrow D.G. & Lopez K.D.
 (2015).
 Theoretical foundations for health communication research and practice.
 In: Patel V., Kannampalli T., Kaufman D. (eds).
-Cognitive Informatics for Biomedicine, pp. 35-57.
+Cognitive Informatics for Biomedicine, pp. 35–57.
 Springer Check List a.
 Is the quality of the figures and tables satisfactory?
 No

 Response:

-table 1 was changed according to the other reviewer's comment, and two additional tables were included, representing univariate analysis (correlation among variables related to the ISBAR) and logistic regression to predict project satisfaction. b.
+Table 1 was changed in accordance with the other reviewer’s comment and two additional tables were included, representing univariate analysis (correlation among variables related to the ISBAR) and logistic regression to predict project satisfaction. b.
 Does the reference list cover the relevant literature adequately and in an unbiased manner?
 No

 Response: